hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 sumNum2(5); // => 47
 ```

-In this example, we don't call the function immediately as we do when using `call` and `apply`, Instead, bind returns a new function.
+In this example, we don't call the function immediately as we do when using `call` and `apply`, Instead, *bind returns a new function*.
 The new function is **permanently** bound to the object passed as bind's first argument.
 You can then pass that method around and call it without worrying about losing its context since it's *permanently bound* to the provided object.

 Let's see another example: